18 ADHD college accommodations you should ask for

 Final thoughts

 Just because you can struggle through courses doesn’t mean you should.
-You deserve to learn the way you learn best, and to feel confident about your education.
+You deserve to learn how you know best and feel confident about your education.
 This includes setting yourself up for success and finding enjoyment in the process along the way.

 Consider the self-esteem boost you’ll have when you finish a big project, ace an exam, and, yes… graduate — all in a way more conducive to your ADHD!
 You’ve heard the phrase, “Work smarter, not harder.”
 It's time to take advantage of what’s available to you!